Protective Bidding

 To show a single suited hand bid the suit BELOW (e.g. to show Clubs bid 2N) - a transfer to partner who must complete the transfer unless RHO opponent intervenes.

-PASS: Available of course, however be aware a 5 imp swing either way can ensue: can I compete?
-It is safer if holding 2 suits more chance for partner's support in one of them - both if lucky!
+PASS: Always available of course, however be aware a 5 imp swing either way can ensue: can I compete?
+It is safer if holding 2 suits more chance for partner's support in one of them - both if lucky or holding a 6+ card suit.

-To take advantage bid the lower of the two suits cyclically.
+To take advantage: bid the lower of your two suits cyclically.
 For example

 If LHO opens 1S and you have C-D Bid 2C - the lower of the 2 cyclically, if D-H then bid 2D and if H-C bid 2H.
 Note in the latter case partner may be obliged to bid at the 3-level its preferable that you hold 5 clubs in this particular case.